jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libpath.md

 slug: /development/products/skims/guidelines/sast/libpath
 ---

-The lib_path module of skims searches deterministic vulnerabilities in infrastructure as code (IaC) software tools.
-This currently includes checks for tools such as terraform, cloud formation, Kubernetes, bash scripts, Dockerfiles, among others.

 The following two-step procedure is used:

-1. Parse the supported extensions files into iterable objects
+1. Parse a file written in the supported extensions into an iterable object
-1. Search the vulnerability using string methods or regex
+1. Search vulnerabilities by looping through the object looking for miss configured values or properties.

-For developers, the following sections explain in more detail this process and the algorithms used in this module.

 ## 1. Code parsing

-Most files use methods that have been developed over time to extract the relevant information as an iterable object.
+There are several parsing methods that have been developed overtime in order to describe the most important characteristics of a given configuration file.

-For each method and extension supported, different classes are defined to be able to take advantage of OOP capabilities.

-It is recommended that, before programming any new methods, look around the code base and see if any of the existing functions in the library already provide the functionality needed.
+In general, files are parsed into a dictionary consisting of nodes or other similar data structures which contain all the relevant information.

+It is recommended that the developer uses similar methods within the library to check for existing helper functions and methodologies.

 ## 2. Vulnerability search

-The iterable objects result of the parsing methods are generally made up of Nodes or Dictionaries that contain key-value pairs to describe the contents of the file.
+The data structures result of the parsing methods are generally made up of Nodes or Dictionaries that contain key-value pairs to describe the contents of the file.